-Where the source of the information or belief was not provided, it's likely to lead to the evidence given being (at least) heavily discounted and perhaps excluded from evidence which the court is prepared to consider altogether.
+Where the source of the information or belief is not provided, it's likely to lead to the evidence given being (at least) heavily discounted and perhaps excluded from evidence which the court is prepared to consider altogether.

 If it's not within your direct knowledge: you didn't see it or experience it, it's hearsay evidence, and of little weight at all.